Evolution of cetaceans: Basilosauridae

 Basilosaurids and dorudontines lived together in the late Eocene around 41 to 33.9 million years ago, and are the oldest known obligate aquatic cetaceans.
 They were fully recognizable whales which lived entirely in the ocean.
 This is supported by their fossils usually found in deposits indicative of fully marine environments, lacking any freshwater influx.
 They were probably distributed throughout the tropical and subtropical seas of the world.
 Basilosaurids are commonly found in association with dorudontines, and were closely related to one another.
 The fossilised stomach contents in one basilosaurid indicates that it ate fish.

 Although they look very much like modern cetaceans, basilosaurids lacked the 'melon organ' that allows toothed whales to use echolocation.
 They had small brains; this suggests they were solitary and did not have the complex social structures of some modern cetaceans.
 The mandibular foramen of basilosaurids covered the entire depth of the lower jaw as in modern cetaceans.
 Their orbits faced laterally, and the nasal opening had moved even higher up the snout, closer to the position of the blowhole in modern cetaceans.
 Furthermore, their ear structures were functionally modern, with the insertion of air-filled sinuses between ear and skull.
 Unlike modern cetaceans, basilosaurids retained a large external auditory meatus.

 Both basilosaurids have skeletons that are immediately recognizable as cetaceans.
 A basilosaurid was as big as the larger modern whales, with genera like Basilosaurus reaching lengths of up to 60 ft long; dorudontines were smaller, with genera like Dorudon reaching about 15 ft long.
+The smallest basilosaurid whale is Tutcetus and measures 8.2 ft long.
 The large size of basilosaurids is due to the extreme elongation of their lumbar vertebrae.
 They had a tail fluke, but their body proportions suggest that they swam by caudal undulation and that the fluke was not used for propulsion.
 In contrast, dorudontines had a shorter but powerful vertebral column.
 They too had a fluke and, unlike basilosaurids, they probably swam similarly to modern cetaceans, by using caudal oscillations.
 The forelimbs of basilosaurids were probably flipper-shaped, and the external hind limbs were tiny and were certainly not involved in locomotion.
 Their fingers, however, retained the mobile joints of their ambulocetid relatives.
 The two tiny but well-formed hind legs of basilosaurids were probably used as claspers when mating.
 The pelvic bones associated with these hind limbs were not connected to the vertebral column as they were in protocetids.
 Essentially, any sacral vertebrae can no longer be clearly distinguished from the other vertebrae.

 Both basilosaurids and dorudontines are relatively closely related to modern cetaceans, which belong to parvorders Odontoceti and Mysticeti.
 However, according to a 1994 study done by Fordyce and Barnes, the large size and elongated vertebral body of basilosaurids preclude them from being ancestral to extant forms.
 As for dorudontines, there are some species within the family that do not have elongated vertebral bodies, which might be the immediate ancestors of Odontoceti and Mysticeti.
 The other basilosaurids became extinct.